schmitzlab/Dynamic_evolution_of_IBM1/README.md

 # Introduction
 Here are the scripts used for data analysis in the research study titled 'Dynamic evolution of the heterochromatin sensing histone demethylase IBM1'.
+If you have any question please contact Yinwen Zhang by email zywlmy1212@gmail.com.

 # Input dataset
 The input files required to run the scripts mentioned below can be accessed here: [https://osf.io/gk6tn/files/osfstorage](https://osf.io/gk6tn)